suikim/RGB-Game/README.md

-# RBG-Game
+# RGB-Game
-RBG color guessing game to practice HTML, CSS, JavaScript
+RGB color guessing game to practice HTML, CSS, JavaScript

-This follows the Web Developer Bootcamp course on Udemy by Colt Steele.
+This is based on a project from the Web Developer Bootcamp course on Udemy by Colt Steele.